Discover the beauty of

 A tropical and lush oasis offering a range of beautifully appointed accommodation options fit for all budgets.
 Two yoga studios offering daily classes, an onsite spa, swimming pool, healthy restaurant and evening cinema, everything you need for a relaxing stay.

-Boutique hotel with beautifully furnished rooms and an amazing adjoining restaurant.
+Boutique hotel with stylish furnished rooms and an amazing adjoining restaurant.
 No single-use plastic which we love, a TV with inbuilt movies and a fun rooftop pool.

-A brand new two bedroom villa tucked away on a back street of Kuta.
+Enjoy your own private, two bedroom villa nestled in the heart of Kuta.
 Beautifully designed and bursting with style, Villa Alba provides all the comfort in an idyllic central location.
 Private pool, fully equipped kitchen, open plan living area and air-conditioned ensuite bedrooms.
-Perfect for families or small groups.
+It’s a solar powered home perfect for families, couples or small groups.

-Spacious and luxurious one bedroom loft with incredible views over Kuta bay.
-Perfect for a couple, family or small group of friends looking for a quiet getaway but with close proximity to Kuta Lombok (5 minutes scooter ride).
+Spacious one bedroom loft apartment with incredible views over Kuta bay.
+Perfect for couples looking for a quiet getaway but with close proximity to Kuta Lombok (5 minutes scooter ride).
 Set within the Ashtari grounds you can enjoy daily yoga classes and fantastic food and drinks from their on-site restaurant.

 Truly unwind at this small villa retreat in the heart of Kuta.
 Choose from one of their five large private villas and laze by the lagoon style shared pool.
 Strict no child policy here!

 Tranquil and modern boutique resort on the shores of Serangan Beach.
 If you’re looking for a beachfront getaway Segara has you covered.
 A range of room types with pool access and beach views.
 Great on-site restaurant.